Sedilix/MMD/README.md

-# CybrDeck Playground
+# Cybrdeck Playground

-The chat workbench from [CybrDeck](https://www.cybrdeck.com) — a streaming multi-model LLM console you can run on your own machine with your own API keys.
+The chat workbench from [Cybrdeck](https://www.cybrdeck.com) — a streaming multi-model LLM console you can run on your own machine with your own API keys.

 This repository contains the **frontend application only**, published source-available under the [Elastic License 2.0](LICENSE).
 CybrDeck's hosted backend, billing, and managed model gateway are not part of this repository and are not licensed here.